Agent Logs as Open Letters to Nobody - Why Unread Documentation Has Value

 There is a subtler value to logging that goes beyond debugging.
 When you design what an agent logs, you are implicitly defining what matters about its behavior.
 The act of deciding "this event is worth recording" creates a framework for understanding the agent.

-This is why the best agent logging is not just technical output.
-It captures intent - what the agent was trying to do, what it expected to find, and what it actually found.
+This is why the best agent logging captures intent - what the agent was trying to do, what it expected to find, and what it actually found.
 The gap between expectation and reality is where all the interesting information lives.
+An agent that logs "expected 3 results, got 0" after a search step is surfacing the mismatch between its model of the world and the actual state of the environment.
+That is diagnostic gold.

 Documentation Nobody Reads Yet

-Agent documentation has the same quality.
+Agent documentation has the same quality as unread logs.
 The CLAUDE.md files, the skill definitions, the memory systems - much of this documentation is written for a future reader who may never arrive.
 But the process of writing it clarifies thinking and creates structure.

 The logs do not need to be read to be useful.
 They need to be written.
 The discipline of structured logging creates better agent architecture the same way keeping a journal improves thinking even if you never re-read the entries.